Sightseeing:In Salt Lake City; Crazy Horse Memorial, Mount Rushmore, and Tatanka.

 Head south into magnificent GRAND TETON NATIONAL PARK, one of America’s last preserves of wild solitude.
 Its 13,770-foot-high ridges are crested with snow most of the year.
 Stroll along the shores of beautiful glacier-fed Jenny Lake before ending the day in the Wild West town of Jackson with its wooden sidewalks and swing-door saloons.
 This evening, join an optional barbecue cookout and Wild West show.

 Time to relax in Jackson, or how about joining a scenic trip down the Snake River?
 Enjoy an 8-mile float trip that begins at Pritchard Creek and travels past the nesting areas of both bald eagles and ospreys.
 Later, the afternoon is free in Jackson to explore the shops and museums of historic downtown.
 This evening, maybe stroll along the old-time boardwalks downtown and enjoy supper at one of the swing-door saloons.
 (CB)

 Today, leave Jackson and drive to Salt Lake City, Utah’s vibrant capital.
 Set on the edge of Great Salt Lake Desert, this center of the Mormon religion is where Brigham Young declared to his followers, “This is the place.”
-An included sightseeing tour features a glimpse of Temple Square, the Capitol Building, and beautiful downtown Salt Lake City.
+An included sightseeing tour shows you the capital of Utah, including Temple Square, the adjacent tabernacle, and the Beehive House.
 (CB)